memoryleak47/variadic-generics/0000-variadic-generics.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This RFC adds a new feature, namely the `..` and `*` syntax on tuples and therefore adds complexity to the language.
+This RFC adds the `...` syntax on tuples and therefore adds complexity to the language.

 # Alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives